-The picture of the Salvadoran Óscar Ramírez and his daughter, Angie, both lifeless and locked in an embrace, on the banks of Rio Grande (Río Bravo in Mexico) caused alarm and anger around the world.
-As usual in moments of collective pain, several politicians came out to express their solidarity with the family of the deceased and promise more funds to the United States immigration system.
+The picture of the Salvadoran Óscar Ramírez and his daughter, Angie, both lifeless and locked in an embrace on the banks of Rio Grande (Río Bravo in Mexico) caused alarm and anger around the world.
+As usual in moments of collective pain, several politicians came out to express their solidarity with the family of the deceased and promised more funds to the United States immigration system.

 By Gabriel Huland

-Like Oscar, hundreds of thousands of Central American risk their lives daily trying to reach the US and fulfil the “American dream.”
-From October 2018 to April 2019, according to the Pew Research Center , US authorities detained approximatelly 92,000 people on the Mexican-American border.
-US government agencies, different research institutes, and the mainstream media speak of a crisis on the US Southern border.
+Like Oscar, hundreds of thousands of Central American risk their lives daily trying to reach the US and fulfil the “American dream”.
+From October 2018 to April 2019, according to the Pew Research Center , US authorities detained approximately 92,000 people on the Mexican-American border.
+US government agencies, different research institutes, and the mainstream media spoke of a crisis on the US Southern border.

 The scenes are Dantesque.
-This year alone, nearly 210 people lost their lives trying to enter the US, while in 2017 this number reached 211, according to Missing Migrants Projects.
-Those who survive must endure unhealthy conditions in detention centres where boys and girls are separated from their parents and prisoners are tortured and mistreated.
-Democratic Representative Alexandra Ocasio-Córtez compared Immigration Detention Centres with Nazi concentration camps, sparking an intense debate in the US.
-The comparison could not be more appropriate.
+This year alone, nearly 210 people lost their lives trying to enter the U.S., while in 2017 this number reached 211, according to Missing Migrants Projects.
+Those who survive must endure unhealthy conditions in detention centres where children are separated from their parents and prisoners are tortured and mistreated.
+Democratic Representative Alexandra Ocasio-Córtez compared U.S. Immigration Detention Centres with Nazi concentration camps, sparking an intense debate in the US, as the comparison was not deemed appropriate.

 Trump uses the migration issue to create confusion and fear among the population and consolidate his electoral base with an eye on the upcoming presidential elections.
-In different political speeches, the racist, xenophobic US President described immigrants as traffickers, rapists, and kidnappers.
+In different political speeches, the racist, xenophobic U.S. president described immigrants as ‘traffickers’, ‘rapists’, and ‘kidnappers’.
 He also spoke of an invasion when referring to the migrant caravans that have been departing from different parts of Central America.
-These caravans are formed by thousands of people; in many cases we see entire families travelling together.
+These caravans are formed by thousands of people; and in many cases entire families travelling together.

-Concerning immigration policies, Democrats and Republicans disagree rhetorically, but their policies do not distant much.
-Both parties advocate for reducing the influx of undocumented people into the country.
-Whereas Trump talks about building his infamous wall, Democrats lean toward less “blatant” paths such as employing People Tracking technologies and forging agreements with migrant-producing countries.
+Concerning immigration policies, Democrats and Republicans disagree rhetorically, but their policies do not differ much.
+Both parties advocate for reducing the influx of undocumented migrants into the country.
+Whereas Trump talks about building a “border wall”, Democrats adopt less “blatant” paths such as employing People Tracking technologies and forging agreements with immigrant-sending countries.

-Besides, both parties know the US needs migrant labour.
-Both due to population ageing – which results in an increasing demand for a younger workforce – and because migrant labour pushes down the total wage bill of the country, as migrants hold fewer rights and worse salaries.
+Moreover, both parties know the US needs migrant labour: both due to population ageing – which results in an increasing demand for a younger workforce – and because migrant labour pushes down the total wage bill of the country, as migrants hold fewer rights and lower salaries.

 Migrant Caravans: A New Phenomenon?

 The Central American migrant caravans are not a whole new phenomenon.
 We saw something similar in 2015, during the refugee crisis in Europe, described by all as the most significant influx of refugees in Europe since World War II.
 In that dramatic summer, millions of Syrians, Iraqis, Afghans, and people of many other nationalities entered Europe through Turkey intending to settle in the continent’s most affluent countries.
-After much contention and disagreement among European leaders, the crisis ended a year later with the signing of an agreement between the European Union (EU) and Turkey, which we will talk about later on.
+After much contention and disagreement among European leaders, the crisis was stabilised a year later with the signing of an agreement between the European Union (EU) and Turkey, which we will discuss later.